animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 > [!WARNING]
 > As this was happening, somebody named Tayler was being sexually assaulted by her bald Jewish husband who had kidnapped her to New Orleans.

+Not much more than one week after admission, RGH discharged me.

+- **More than two weeks since the first hospitalization**, I end up not sleeping all night;
+- my sister happened to visit the next day;
+- due to having not slept all night, she was worried I might be going through another "manic" episode and insisted to my mom and me to drive me to **the University of Rochester’s Strong Hospital;**
+- **the doctors there didn't question the prior mania nor catatonia, nor ask for any further details about that earlier hospitalization or the events that led up to it;**
+- **I was there because my sister was worried.**

 #### Future hair losses